Webflow-Examples/code-components-examples/store-locator/README.md

 `npm run dev`

+See the component configuration section for more details.

 #### 4. Deploy to Webflow Cloud

 Follow the official [Webflow Cloud Getting Started Guide](https://developers.webflow.com/webflow-cloud/getting-started) to deploy this application.
 The key steps are: